evansethan/dont-crash-the-spacex-rocket/README.md

 Instructions:

-First, clone the repository, then:
+Make sure you have at least Python 3.13 installed, and install uv on your system using "pip install uv" or however you see fit.

+After cloning repo, run these commands from the working directory:

+"python3 -m uv sync" (This will add the pyxel library to the venv)

-"uv run pyxel run app" to play!
+"python3 -m uv run pyxel run app" to play!